 This stuff right here is a real gem!
 Don’t leave the grocery store without it.
 I always add this to soups, stews, and homemade gravy.
 It really packs extra flavor into meals.
 I add about two teaspoons into the soup, just as it’s coming to a boil!

-Toss in a couple cans of Great Northern Beans.
+Toss in a can of Great Northern Beans.
 No need to rinse them, but go ahead and drain the cans before adding the beans.

 Now let’s make a quick slurry, alright?
 No don’t run away, it’s easy!
 Just put about four tablespoons of flour in a small bowl and add 2 or 3 tablespoons of milk, then whisk it together extremely well to make a paste.
 Add this slurry to the soup while it’s at a gentle boil, and stir it in well, until the soup is slightly thickened.

 When the soup has thickened up just a bit, reduce the heat to low, add the sausage back in along with the rest of the milk.
-Then toss in about half’a cup of Parmesan cheese for somethin’ extra special!
+Then toss in a fourth of’a cup of Parmesan cheese for somethin’ extra special!

 Add in the chopped kale, and stir it all about.
 I know it might sound kind of weird, but man, it’s so good, y’all.
 I promise!
 It’s like I’m eating a salad in the soup.
 Okay, that sounds kind of gross.
 It’s not it’s so good.
 And kale is some sort of super food.
 So eat this soup and feel like soup-er woman.
 Get it?
 Ahh… Did I mention it’s day light savings today?
 Ha!